MeRoSya/AncudTest/README.md

 ## Concept

-The program sorts an array of unsigned ints from a binary file and write it to another file
+The program sorts an array of unsigned ints from a binary file and writes it to another file

 ## Usage